Brewers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have been an underdog just two times in their last 10 contests and split those games 1-1.
+- In three games as the underdog over the last 10 matchups, the Brewers have a record of 1-2.

-- When it comes to the total, the Brewers and their opponents are 3-6-1 in their last 10 games.
+- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on four occasions.

-- The Brewers have gone 2-1-0 against the runline over their past 10 games (three of those games had a runline set by bookmakers).
+- The Brewers have gone 2-1-0 against the runline over their past 10 games (three of those games had a spread listed by oddsmakers).

 Brewers Betting Records & Stats

-- The Brewers have come away with 14 wins in the 29 contests they have been listed as the underdogs in this season.
+- The Brewers have been chosen as underdogs in 30 games this year and have walked away with the win 14 times (46.7%) in those games.

-- Milwaukee is 14-12 this season when entering a game as the underdog by -105 or more on the moneyline.
+- This season, Milwaukee has won one of its three games when it's the underdog by at least +145 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Brewers have a 51.2% chance of pulling out a win.
+- The Brewers have an implied victory probability of 40.8% according to the moneyline set for this matchup.

-- Milwaukee and its opponents have hit the over in 27 of its 66 games with a total this season.
+- So far this season, Milwaukee and its opponents have hit the over in 28 of its 67 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!